Ahad-Wasim/Report-Challenge/README.md

 ```
   > npm run build
 ```

-Type npm start.
+Type 'npm start' once the static files have finished building.
 This will create a development server at http://localhost:8080/.
 Simply navigate to the server and you can view the project.

 ```
   > npm start
 ```